matter-labs-archive/PlasmaContract/README.md

 ## Transaction structure

-Here we briefly describe the transaction structure, that is largely just an UTXO model with explicit enumeration of UTXO in the inputs
+The transaction structure, that is used in The Matter Plasma Implementation is the UTXO model with explicit enumeration of UTXOs in the inputs.

 ### Input
 An RLP encoded set with the following items: